 Add all the ingredients to a pot and stir.
 Bring the mixture to a simmer, cover with a lid and a simmer for about 15 minutes.

-I serve this curry with quinoa and some grated coconut on top.
+I serve this curry with either cauliflower rice or quinoa, and some grated coconut on top.

 “So long as you have food in your mouth, you have solved all questions for the time being.”
 Franz Kafka